kubernetes/community/contributors/design-proposals/api-machinery/dynamic-admission-control-configuration.md

 * Do not block the entire cluster if the intializers/webhooks are not ready after registration.

+* Admin can enforce initializers to specific namespaces.

 ## Specification

 We assume initializers could be "fail open".
 We need to update the extensible